OctopusDeploy/docs/docs/getting-started/index.md

 ---
 title: Getting started
-description: This section provides a conceptual overview of Octopus Deploy and provides step-by-step instructions to help you master the fundamentals of Octopus Deploy whether you are using the self-hosted Octopus Server or Octopus Cloud.
+description: This section provides a conceptual overview of Octopus Deploy and provides step-by-step instructions to help you master Octopus Deploy's fundamentals, whether you are using the self-hosted Octopus Server or Octopus Cloud.
 position: 0
 hideInThisSection: true
 ---